 - Noonsite Details by Country (choose country and then you can select various ports in the country for further specifics)

-Noonsite also has detailed information about cruising routes, lists of cruisers’ nets (ham, SSB, VHF), piracy reports and avoidance techniques and more – poke around in their menus and you’ll be amazed at what all is there.
+Noonsite also provides detailed information about cruising routes, lists of cruisers’ nets (ham, SSB, VHF), piracy reports and avoidance techniques, and more.
+Poke around in their menus and you’ll be amazed at the resources.

-Most countries have websites with their legal requirements spelled out, although many times they’re written more for tourists arriving by air or land or even cruise ships, but not for those arriving by private boat.
+Most countries have websites with their legal requirements spelled out.
+Often, they’re written for tourists arriving by air or land (or even cruise ships).
+You may need to dig around to find information for cruisers , arriving by private boat.
 While it’s not bad to check these sites, Noonsite and cruiser-to-cruiser information may be more applicable.

-Cruising guides for virtually any area will tell you the legal requirements for entry and how long you can stay, etc. But watch out – printed information is outdated almost as soon as it comes off the printing press!
-Be especially careful when using older cruising guides (not just for legal requirements but also on details of where to check in – we once walked three miles in the wrong direction as the port captain’s office had moved).
-We try to have at least two – if not more – cruising guides for any area we’re going as different authors tend to cover things differently and with a different emphasis.
+Cruising guides for virtually any area will inform you of the legal requirements for entry, the duration of stay, and other relevant details.
+However, be cautious.
+Printed information becomes outdated almost as soon as it comes off the printing press.
+Be especially careful when using older cruising guides (not just for legal requirements but also on details of where to check in.
+We once walked three miles in the wrong direction when the port captain’s office had moved since a guide was printed.
+We try to have at least two, if not more, cruising guides for any area we’re going.
+Different authors tend to cover things in varied ways, and with different emphases.

 How do you know what cruising guides to buy?
-I usually ask for recommendations from the other sources listed below, and also Google “name of place” + cruising guide.
-I find that out of date and out of print ones often still have a great deal of good background information about a place, but shouldn’t be relied upon for navigation or legal details.
+I usually ask for recommendations from the other sources listed below.
+You can also Google “name of place” + cruising guide.
+Out-of-date and out-of-print ones often still have a great deal of good background information about a place, but shouldn’t be relied upon for navigation or legal details.

 Facebook Groups

 Facebook groups have sprung up for almost every cruising area in the world, and I won’t try to list them all here.
-Some are very active with lots of detailed and highly accurate information; others are primarily armchair cruisers who talk about things they’ve only heard about and not experienced, or have disintegrated into political rants, photos of hot bods or other less-than-helpful genres.
+Some are very active with lots of detailed and highly accurate information.
+Others are primarily armchair cruisers who talk about things they’ve only heard about and not experienced.
+The worst ones have disintegrated into political rants, photos of hot bods, or other less-than-helpful genres.
 Since most require you to join to see posts, you won’t necessarily be able to tell which are the useful ones before you join; I simply quietly leave the ones that I don’t find helpful.
-One that I find exceptionally good is Women Who Sail (yes, you do have to be female, but “sail” is broadly interpreted to include motorboats) – virtually every aspect of boating and cruising is covered, including the legal requirements and social expectations of visiting foreign countries.
+One that I find exceptionally good is Women Who Sail (WWS).
+Yes, you do have to be a woman, but “sail” is broadly interpreted to include motorboats.
+WWS covers virtually every aspect of boating and cruising, including the legal requirements and social expectations of visiting foreign countries.

 To find groups, do a Facebook search on terms such as “sailing” (yes, even if you’re a powerboat), “boating” or “cruising” and the name(s) of places you’re interested in.
 Usually, once you’re in one, you’ll find out about others.